frederic-perez/AmE-dictionary/data/dictionary.md

 __crone__ _n_ :three: A witchlike old woman.
 __cronies__ _n_ :four::hammer: _Military cronies._
 __crony__ _n_ :four: A close friend or companion.
 __cronyism__ _n_ :dart::seven: When someone hires a friend to do a job, whether or not she’s the best candidate, that’s cronyism.
 A governor appointing his inexperienced daughter to an important staff position is one example of cronyism.
-You're most likely to find the word cronyism in political discussions.
+You’re most likely to find the word cronyism in political discussions.
 It’s not necessarily considered cronyism for a public figure to hire, promote, or appoint her friends or colleagues.
 However, if the person isn’t as qualified as other candidates but gets the job anyway, it’s a clear case of cronyism.
 The original meaning of cronyism was simply "friendship," from crony, Cambridge student slang for "old friend" from the Greek khronios, "long-lasting." :es: amiguismo
 __crook__ _n_ :four::hammer: (crooks) _They carried long crooks._ _The crook of her arm._
 __crooked__ _adj_ :three::hammer: _Crooked media._
 __crop-duster__ _The crop-duster attack in North by Northwest._